 It is important to know that exceptions to some of the above exclusions do exist, and that you may be able to file an I-130 petition with additional supporting documentation in those situations.

-How must does it cost to file a petition?
+How much does it cost to file a petition?

 The government filing fee for an I-130 petition is $535.
 (For the full costs of the entire marriage-based green card process, click here.)